Blogs

 This is our advice on where you should start with your QSR marketing strategy — and the good news is that, once you’ve nailed these pillars, you can only build from there.

-The best fast food brands have recognized who is their best ambassador and how to activate them.
-In our podcast episode with KFC UK and IRELAND’s Jaime Arribas (Senior Marketing Technology Manager), Jaime speaks about how his team maximized their marketing efforts by focusing on younger audiences, such as Gen Z.
+The best fast food brands have recognized who are their best ambassadors and how to activate them.
+In our podcast episode with KFC UK and Ireland’s Jaime Arribas (Senior Marketing Technology Manager), Jaime speaks about how his team maximized their marketing efforts by focusing on younger audiences, such as Gen Z.

 Why Gen Z?
 Not only because this generation is highly engaged; it’s more likely to value experience over product.
 Gen Z thrives on sharing positive brand experiences offline and online.
 Whether through TikTok videos, reviews, or talking to friends, their opinions become powerful, authentic marketing.

-When consumers are hungry and in the neighborhood, they make fast and impulse-driven decisions.
+When consumers are hungry and in the neighborhood, they make fast and impulse-driven decisions about their next meal.
 It’s at these moments that your visibility matters.
-One TikTok video or review might be the last social proof needed to push customers through your doors.
+One TikTok video or Google review might be the last social proof needed to push customers through your doors.

 How’s local digital marketing maturity in your industry?